 “Before you write copy for your promotional piece, you need to understand your goals for that piece.
 What do you want to get in return?
 The copy you use in each ad or marketing piece will vary based on your goals for that promotion.”

-Your goal is to have visitors convert (place an order, fill out a contact form, subscribe to our website), but getting to that macro conversion, requires the visitor to go through a series of micro conversions (reading a piece of copy, clicking on a link, navigating to a page).
+Your goal is to have visitors convert (place an order, fill out a contact form, subscribe to our website), but getting to that macro conversion requires the visitor to go through a series of micro conversions (reading a piece of copy, clicking on a link, navigating to a page).
 Getting to the big “Yes” requires you to go through a series of small “yesses.”
 The ways to get your visitors to that big “Yes”:

-• Guide your visitors to take the action
+Guide your visitors to take action.

-Highlight the primary action on every page of our website using these two methods:
+- Highlight the primary action on every page of our website using these two methods:

 1. Creating powerful headlines

 Headlines are a key component to hook your visitor.
 The right headlines on the page will not only help clarify your objective and persuade them but will guide them through the page to help them find what they are looking for.
-Remember, you aren’t writing for one person, but for multiple personas with different motivations and concerns and at different buying stages.
-Your headlines will act as the guide to help all visitors easily find what they are looking for.
+Remember, you aren’t writing for one person but for multiple personas with different motivations and concerns and at different buying stages.
+Your headlines will act as a guide to help all visitors easily find what they are looking for.
 When creating headlines, keep in mind the following:

-Clarity is Crucial Your headline must give a reason or trigger to read on
+Clarity is Crucial – Your headline must give a reason or trigger to read on.

-Relevance – By understanding your visitor and using cognitive progression, you can ensure that the headlines bring the relevance they need to keep your pages sticky (i.e., keep visitors engaged and on the page for a lengthier period).
+Relevance – By understanding your visitor and using a cognitive progression, you can ensure that the headlines bring the relevance they need to keep your pages sticky (i.e., keep visitors engaged and on the page for a lengthier period).

 The process